ni/nimi-python/docs/nidmm/attributes.rst

-    .. note:: Simulate can only be set within the
+    .. note:: Simulate can only be set within the `niDMM Initialize With Options <dmmviref.chm::/niDMM_Initialize_with_Options.html>`__ VI.
+The
+        property value cannot be changed outside of the VI.

     The following table lists the characteristics of this property.